mvindahl/zx81-dat-tape-reader/README.md

 ### Step 3: Saving to .tzx

 Once you are satisfied, you can save the .tzx file for testing in an emulator.
-A good check to perform at this point is to check the byte length listed in the lower left corner of the window.
-Anything but an integer number of bytes is probably a bad sign.
+A good check to perform at this point is the byte length listed in the lower left corner of the window.
+Anything but an integer number of bytes is probably a bad omen.

-To save, press the "Save as TZX" button located in the lower right corner of the window.
+To save, press the "Save as TZX" button located in the lower right corner.
 This will open a save dialog.

 ## Further reading and previous art
 - http://problemkaputt.de/zxdocs.txt